 Formal Disclosure to ATS and Learners by Session Chairs and Presenters and Formal Review of Potential COI

-- After ATS receives the names of confirmed speakers, Session Chairs and speakers will be sent instructions to complete or update the online ATS disclosure questionnaire by the end of January 2017* and prepare a disclosure slide to be shown onsite at the start of presentations.
+- After ATS receives the names of confirmed speakers, Session Chairs and speakers will be sent instructions to complete or update the online ATS disclosure questionnaire by the end of January 2017*.

 Disclosure and review of speaker changes made past these deadlines will be arranged separately.